Calibrated Explanations: with Uncertainty Information and Counterfactuals: Introduction

+Another limitation of today's state-of-the-art explanation methods is that they offer limited insights into model uncertainty and reliability.
+Although earlier authors have pointed out that uncertainty information is essential for decision-making (see, e.g., \citep{parmigiani2002measuring}), it is only in recent years that uncertainty estimation has been identified as a necessary part of an explanation to make the underlying model more transparent \citep{bhatt2021uncertainty, slack2021reliable,antoran2020getting}. \cite{zhou2021evaluating} point out that the primary problem for users of AI is not primarily the model's opaqueness or complexity but rather the output uncertainty. \cite{phillips2020decision} highlight user uncertainty as one of four stress factors that affect decision quality.
+Consequently, accurate uncertainty estimation can improve the quality and usefulness of explanations in XAI.
+Although uncertainty is highlighted as a critical factor in transparent decision-making, there are high costs of obtaining calibrated uncertainty estimates for complex problems \citep{bhatt2021uncertainty,marx2023but}.

 In local explanation methods, the probability estimate that most ML models output is commonly used as an indicator of the likelihood of each class.
-However, it is well-known that ML models are often poorly calibrated, meaning the probability estimates do not correspond to the actual probabilities of being correct.
-To address these issues, calibration methods like Platt Scaling \citep{platt1999probabilistic} and Venn-Abers (VA) \citep{vovk2012vennabers} have been developed.
-VA produces a probability interval for each prediction, which can be aggregated into a calibrated probability estimate through regularization to compare with other calibration methods or the underlying model's probability estimate.
-The calibrated probability estimate has been proven to be at least as well-calibrated as other calibration techniques \citep{pereira2020targeting}.
+However, it is well-known that ML models are often poorly calibrated, meaning that the probability estimates do not correspond to the actual probabilities of being correct \citep{van2019calibration,grushka2017ensembles}.
+Calibration methods like Venn-Abers (VA) \citep{vovk2012vennabers} have been developed to address these issues.
+VA produces a probability interval for each prediction, which can be aggregated into a calibrated probability estimate through regularisation to compare with other calibration methods or the underlying model's probability estimate.

-When using VA for decision-making, it is crucial to note that the technique also provides intervals for each class, quantifying the uncertainty in the probability estimate, which are useful from an explanatory perspective.
+When using VA for decision-making, it is crucial to note that the technique also provides intervals for each class, quantifying the uncertainty in the probability estimate, which is valuable from an explanatory perspective.
 The width of the interval reflects the model's uncertainty, where a narrower interval indicates less uncertainty in the probability estimate and a wider interval indicates more uncertainty in the probability estimates.
-Uncertainty information can also be applied to the features since the feature weights are based on the prediction's probability estimate.
-In recent years, uncertainty estimation has been identified as an essential part of an explanation in order to make the underlying model more transparent \citep{bhatt2021uncertainty, slack2021reliable}.
-Although well-calibrated uncertainty is highlighted as a key factor in transparent decision-making, \cite{bhatt2021uncertainty} point out the costs of obtaining calibrated uncertainty estimates for complex problems and the focus \citep{slack2021reliable} has been mostly of using a well-calibrated underlying model (Bayesian) instead of using a calibration technique.
-In this paper, we have used the simple to use and time effective calibration technique VA to estimate the uncertainty.
-The presented method is also model agnostic, since it is applied to the underlying model.
-Consequently, uncertainty estimation can improve the quality and usefulness of explanations in XAI.